Sebastopol, Victoria: History

 The Post Office opened on 5 October 1857.

 Sebastopol Town Hall was opened on 19 March 1869.

 On 14 August 1913 the tramway to Ballarat opened which led to it becoming by the mid 20th century part of the Ballarat urban area.

 Education

-Sebastopol is served by a joint primary and secondary school, Phoenix College, several kindergartens, a post office and library, and several small shopping precincts including three supermarkets.
+Sebastopol is served by a joint primary and secondary school, Phoenix College, several kindergartens, a post office (the post office is now closed) and library, and several small shopping precincts including three supermarkets.

 Transport

 Buses have operated in Sebastopol since 21 September 1971 after they replaced the tram service.
 Ballarat Transit now provides regular bus services between Ballarat CBD and Sebastopol.

 Sport

 Sebastopol has an Australian rules football team competing in the Ballarat Football League.

 The Sebastopol Vikings play association football/soccer in the Ballarat & District Soccer Association.

+For a period of time from 1940 to 1988, the Sebastopol Gift and the Wendouree Gift were the main running events in Ballarat.
+The Ballarat Gift returned to the Victorian Athletic League's calendar in 1989 after a very long break.
+An incomplete list of Sebastopol Gift winners is listed below.